 One Primary Conversion Action Per Campaign

 Target CPA optimizes toward whatever you mark as your primary conversion action.
-If you have multiple primary conversions with different values (form fills AND phone calls AND chat starts), the algorithm treats them equally ā which corrupts optimization.
+Multiple primary conversions with different values ā form fills AND phone calls AND chat starts ā and the algorithm treats them equally.
+That corrupts optimization.

 | Conversion Type | Priority | Notes |